Every Grain of Sand: Cover versions

 The Tucson-based band Giant Sand recorded a cover of this song for their album Swerve, which was released in 1990.
-It was also covered by Emmylou Harris on her album Wrecking Ball, Barb Jungr on her album Every Grain of Sand: Barb Jungr Sings Bob Dylan, Lucy Kaplansky on the 2011 album Nod to Bob 2 and Steve Inglis on the 2010 album "Slackin' On Dylan".
+It was also covered by Emmylou Harris on her album Wrecking Ball, Barb Jungr on her album Every Grain of Sand: Barb Jungr Sings Bob Dylan, Lucy Kaplansky on the 2011 album A Nod to Bob 2 and Steve Inglis on the 2010 album Slackin' On Dylan.
 Emmylou Harris and Sheryl Crow performed it in 2003 at the funeral of Johnny Cash.
 The Blind Boys Of Alabama recorded a cover for their 2013 album I'll Find A Way, Lizz Wright also for her 2017 album Grace.
 The traditional Iranian musician Salah Aghili recorded a version of the song for the 2013 world music compilation From Another World: A Tribute to Bob Dylan.
-Nana Mouskouri From the Album "Why Worry" June 22, 2018 Chrissie Hynde covered it on her 2021 album: Standing in the Doorway: Chrissie Hynde Sings Bob Dylan.
+Nana Mouskouri on her album "Song for liberty" released in April 1982.
+Chrissie Hynde covered it on her 2021 album: Standing in the Doorway: Chrissie Hynde Sings Bob Dylan.

-Popular culture

-The song appears twice in the Marvel series Moon Knight, both at the start of the premiere episode and in the second episode.